Feyerabend/cc/ch08/sec8.13/README.md

 Formal reasoning thus entered a new era.
 Logic ceased to be merely a philosophical discipline and became a mathematical one.

+#### Reduce mathematics to logic?

-The late nineteenth and early twentieth centuries witnessed growing optimism that mathematics itself might be formalized.
+The late nineteenth and early twentieth centuries witnessed growing optimism that mathematics itself might be formalised.
 If reasoning could be reduced to explicit symbolic rules, perhaps all mathematical truth could be derived mechanically from foundational principles.

 This ambition motivated the logicist program associated with thinkers such as Gottlob Frege,